tygoee/tygoee/markdown/debian-setup.md

 # Debian setup

 These are instructions on how I've setup my personal debian 12 installation.
 These actions are for after the installation with no grapical environment and `standard system utilities` installed.
-This assumes your user is `tygoe` (me).
+This assumes your user is `tygoe` (me), but _tries_ to avoid usernames.

 ## Install and configure sudo